Rzq12/College-Project/StadPro-Analyst/README.md

 ---

-## 📄 Lisensi
+## 📄 License

-Aplikasi ini dibuat untuk keperluan akademik dan pembelajaran.
-Bebas digunakan dan dimodifikasi dengan mencantumkan kredit kepada pengembang.
+This application was created for academic and learning purposes.
+It is free to use and modify, as long as credit is given to the original developers.

 ---

-## 💬 Kontak
+## 💬 Contact

-Untuk pertanyaan dan kontribusi, silakan buka _issue_ atau _pull request_ di repositori ini.
+For questions or contributions, feel free to open an _issue_ or _pull request_ on this repository.